-For the Ekolongouma flight, the mean difference between the outgoing and return flights' lowest points for each 1 m segment was 0.0064 m, with an RMSD between the outgoing/return pairs of 0.13 m.
-For the Epena flight, the mean difference between outward and return ground estimates was 0.021 m, with an RMSD of 0.29 m.
-The Epena measurements likely have a larger uncertainty because of the longer mission length.
-The Ekolongouma measurements used in the analysis were taken over 4 km of flying during about 6 min, whereas the Epena measurements covered a total of 12 km with a flight time of about 17 min, allowing more time for GNSS elevation drift to affect measured heights.
-The low mean differences indicated local consistency in elevation measurement over the duration of the flights of 2 cm, suggesting that the GNSS location of the aircraft and laser timing measurement contributed only a small systematic uncertainty.
-The RMSD was due to a combination of the individual laser return timing uncertainty and ground level vegetation variability.
-For both sites, fitting a linear trend showed a slope upwards away from the edge of the peatland of around 0.00012 m·m-1 for the eastern Ekolongouma side and around 0.00015 m·m-1 on the western Epena side.
+196 For the Ekolongouma flight, the mean difference between the outgoing and return flights' lowest 197 points for each 1 m segment was 0.0064 m, with an RMSD between the outgoing/return pairs of 198 0.13 m.
+For the Epena flight, the mean difference between outward and return ground estimates was 199 0.021 m, with an RMSD of 0.29 m.
+The Epena measurements likely have a larger uncertainty because 200 of the longer mission length.
+The Ekolongouma measurements used in the analysis were taken over 201 4 km of flying during about 6 minutes, whereas the Epena measurements cover a total of 12 km with 202 a flight time of about 17 minutes, allowing more time for GNSS elevation drift to affect measured 203 heights.
+The low mean differences indicate a local consistency in elevation measurement over the 204 duration of the flights of 2 cm, suggesting that the GNSS location of the aircraft and laser timing 205 measurement contribute only a small systematic uncertainty.
+The RMSD is due to a combination of 206 the individual laser return timing uncertainty and ground level vegetation variability.
+For both sites, fitting a linear trend shows a slope upwards away from the edge of the peatland of around 0.00012 m.m-1 for the eastern Ekolongouma side, and around 0.00015 m.m-1 on the western Epena side.